Accelize/GettingStarted_Examples/Misc/Read_Device_DNA.md

 ```

-If your board is not supported, you contact send a request at [support@accelize.com](mailto:support@accelize.com)
+If your board is not supported, you can send a request at [support@accelize.com](mailto:support@accelize.com)